Olive

 Saint-Joseph Syrah 2023

 Popped and poured; enjoyed over the course of a few hours.
 The 2023 pours a ruby/purple color with a near opaque core; medium+ viscosity with moderate staining of the tears.
 On the nose, the wine is developing with an explosion of smoked blackberry pie, purple flowers, bacon fat, olive, black pepper, and subtle warm spices.
 On the palate the wine is dry with medium tannin and medium acid.
 Confirming the notes from the nose however, the wine finishes much more elegant than the nose would suggest.
 The bouquet might lead one to think this is possibly over the top.
 However, on the palate, it was far more elegant.
 Another vintage, another stunning Gonon.
-Drink now through 2043. — a month ago
+Drink now through 2043. — 3 months ago

 Andrew, Douglas and 6 others liked this